rubyguides

 new_config # => {:host=>"localhost", :port=>8080}

 This is useful when you want to preserve the original data.
+Keeping the original data untouched is often the safer choice when the same defaults are reused in several places.

-merge!
-(Modifies in Place)
+merge! modifies in place

 The merge! method (also known as update) modifies the hash directly: